 There are many corn dip recipes out there, but this one is my favorite.
 It is packed with so much flavor.
-But not only is it addictively tasty, it also looks beautiful.
-There are so many vibrant colors that pop out that it is the type of dish that really displays well.
+But not only is it addictively tasty, but it also looks beautiful.
+There are so many vibrant colors that pop out that it is the dish that really displays well.
 So, if you’re looking for an amazing dish to bring with you to a summer cookout or pot luck, I promise this one won’t let you down.
-You will run out of this dip before the other side dishes.
+But, unfortunately, you will run out of this dip before the other side dishes.

-It’s a very simple recipe, everything that you need to make it is readily available at your local supermarket.
+It’s a straightforward recipe, everything that you need to make it is readily available at your local supermarket.
 Even the Queso Fresco cheese was easy to locate and super-cheap at Walmart.
-Chorizo might sound exotic if you’ve never bought it before but it is easily found at many grocery stores.
-No specialty stores necessary.
+Chorizo might sound exotic if you’ve never bought it before, but it is easily found at many grocery stores.
+No specialty stores are necessary.

-I’m going to go ahead and pat myself on the back here for contributing to recipe (Sarah usually does all of the recipe development).
+I will go ahead and pat myself on the back here for contributing to the recipe (Sarah usually does all of the recipe development).
 I suggested the chorizo.
-At first Sarah kind of turned her nose up at it, like “don’t mess with my corn dip recipe”, but now she prefers the dip with the chorizo in it too.
-It is a star player in this recipe and in my opinion it really makes it…addictive.
+At first, Sarah turned her nose up at it, like “don’t mess with my corn dip recipe,” but now she prefers the dip with the chorizo in it too.
+It is a star player in this recipe, and in my opinion, it really makes it…addictive.

 Grilled Corn is Best, But…

 You don’t have to grill the corn if you don’t have a grill or if you don’t want to fire it up.
 Grilling definitely makes the recipe a bit more involved.
-This isn’t the type of dish that you just fire up the grill for if you don’t already have plans to grill.
+If you don’t already have plans to grill, this isn’t the type of dish that you fire up the grill for.
 So, save this recipe for when you will grill for the best taste.
 That smoky flavor is definitely present in this recipe.
 The scorch marks also add some more color to the dish.

-When it comes to grilling, we have a preference for charcoal but a gas grill works too.
-It you want to save on time we recommend boiling fresh corn.
+When it comes to grilling, we prefer charcoal, but a gas grill works too.
+If you want to save on time, we recommend boiling fresh corn.
 After a boil, you can even throw them in the oven and put the oven on broil to get that char flavor.
 As a last resort, you can use canned corn.
-It will not taste smoky but it should still be pretty darn good.
-So in order of our preference it would be:
+It will not taste smoky, but it should still be pretty darn good.
+So in order of our preference, it would be: